survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Conclusion

 Even though we've managed to get webpack up and running, it's not that much yet.
 Developing against it would be painful.
 Each time we wanted to check out our application, we would have to build it manually using `npm run build` and then refresh the browser.
-That's where webpack's more advanced features come in and we'll look into enabling automatic browser refresh in the next chapter.
+That's where webpack's more advanced features come in.
+We'll look into enabling automatic browser refresh in the next chapter.